 Age of Roof and Insurance

-The age of your roof does determine whether you can get insurance that covers your roofing system.
+The age of your roof does determine whether you can get the insurance that covers your roofing system.
 Some insurers refuse to renew existing homeowner insurance policies on houses with roofs older than 20 years unless they pass a professional roof inspection.
 Insurers will not renew a policy that fails inspection without a roof replacement.

 Other insurers do not write new policies for homes with roofs over 20 years old.
 Or they will only pay actual cash value for roof replacement for older roofs when they are damaged.
 This means they do not cover the cost of an entirely replaced roof but only reimburse for what an old roof is worth after more than 20 years.